 Inaccurate data can lead to bottlenecks in production and lurking mistakes that hurt the bottom line.
 Construction firms can avoid this inevitable human error by implementing a technology that allows information to be automatically created, or inputted and shared in real-time.
 Construction technology prevents inevitable human errors from manually entered information that is passed throughout the system.

 Not only does construction technology provide everyone with real-time information, but it saves firms time by keeping the worker on the job site to record data.
 It also saves the subcontractor from having to redo tasks that were based on inaccurate historical data (or old plans).
 Subcontractors can access the newest models and drawings in order to ensure their work is accurate.
 Which in turn prevents rework and other expenses.

 Improves decision-making and crisis management

 When something goes wrong on the construction site, workers want immediate information from supervisors and managers.
 This immediate flow of communication and information is not possible without a mobile technology in place.

 Once the communication reaches the construction manager, real-time data will allow him or her to make an informed decision.
 Plus it offers helpful insights to the team members based on the most accurate and up-to-date data.
 Therefore, these decisions are more precise and result in less rework and fewer mistakes.

 Immediate resolution of problems

 Real-time information is of particular importance for the monitoring of construction projects.
-Control mechanisms occur at every step of the process and requires having the most updated information to be useful.
+Control mechanisms occur at every step of the process and require having the most updated information to be useful.
 By having real-time information at your fingertips, the project manager will be able to notice mistakes and fix them before they cause catastrophic issues.